grab/cocoapods-pod-merge/README.md

 ## Tips

-This plugin is not a magic bullet that'll merge all your cocoa pods into a single framework.
+This plugin is not a magic bullet that'll merge all your cocoapods into a single framework.
 Here's a few tips to save you from hard to debug issues after merging your pods.

 * Start small, by merging a small number (2 to 4) of your Pods, and check everything works after the merge.
 * Try to make logical sense of your groups, don't just merge every single Pod your app uses into one giant pod.
 This can be very fragile, and can lead to hard to debug compilation / linking issues.